Frequently Asked Questions

 -

-I have partnered with Portland’s Homeless Services Center (HSC) and Portland Police to allow unhoused individuals with minor criminal law violations to stay at the HSC instead of being criminally charged.
+A: I have partnered with Portland’s Homeless Services Center (HSC) and Portland Police to allow unhoused individuals with minor criminal law violations to stay at the HSC instead of being criminally charged.
 There, they are connected with resources including medical help, recovery, and other services that are designed to lead to wellness - as well as a housing navigator.

 Since implementation of this policy, over 400 people have been housed from the HSC.
 We also work with state and nonprofit partners to help ensure that supports and services are readied so that people who have been unsheltered are released from jail with help.
 Otherwise, they often return to jail.
 These partnerships are unusual for a prosecutor’s office, but essential in building a safety net that is responsible to individual needs with the goal of real public safety.